selivan/selivan.github.io/_posts/2022-05-21-bash-debug.md

 Also it is possible to run another script in this debugging mode without modifying it.
 The only catch is that bash functions and scripts inlined by `source` do not inherit DEBUG, RETURN and ERR traps.
 We can use `set -T` to allow inheriting DEBUG and RETURN traps.

 Here is such a simple debugger with some bells and whistles added: [selivan/bash-debug](https://github.com/selivan/bash-debug)

+Also it is worth mentioning that a gdb-like debugger for bash scripts exists: [bashdb](http://bashdb.sourceforge.net/).
+It has way more functionality but requires building from source and installation.